By JOLT Experts on Jun 4, 2020 9:46:21 PM

 Another challenge is the availability of data and know-how, organizations often don't have data scientists or AI/robotics specialists in-house, and DIYing this alone can be a daunting task.
 Analysts recommend finding the know-how from external consultants to help craft the strategy, design change, deliver training, and provide support and maintenance.
 JOLT has the experience to help.
 Contact us to discuss how you can get started on your journey towards creating an AI strategy and fostering an automation-first culture.

 Want to learn more about the convergence of RPA + AI, cut through the noise of AI-washed content, and get a clear understanding of what AI is, how it differentiates from RPA, and how to best combine these technologies to enable smart robots across your enterprise?
-Sign up for our Hyperautomation webinar series and join Danilo McGarry, Global Head of Automation at Alter Domus and Advisor to the EU's Commission of AI Alliance, and Chet Chambers, Chief Evangelist at UiPath to take a deep dive into one of the most talked-about but often misunderstood subjects: How to marry RPA and Artificial Intelligence to drive world-class automation.
+Take a look at the related content below.